Mercury Safe Dentistry

-Mercury/Silver fillings, also called amalgam, is a mixture of silver and other trace metals that are mixed with liquid mercury.
+Mercury/Silver amalgam is a mixture of silver and other trace metals that are mixed with liquid mercury.
+It is then placed into a tooth and carved to shape and allowed to harden.
 It is still one of the most popular materials to repair teeth used in the world today.
+It is easy to use and lasts a reasonable time depending on the patient, how they take care of their teeth, the foods they eat, and the pressure on their teeth when chewing/clenching.
 In some countries the use of Mercury/Silver fillings is now banned for use in children and pregnant women.
 In some countries it is banned for use for anyone.

-I chose tooth colored materials in most areas because I wanted my teeth to look natural with no metal showing, but more importantly, I wanted to know that I was improving my health in the long run!
+I chose tooth colored materials because I wanted my teeth to look natural with no metal showing, but more importantly, I wanted to know that I was improving my health in the long run!

-Still today, there are basically five materials that are used to repair and restore teeth.
+Still today, we have basically five materials that we use to repair and restore teeth.
 They are; Mercury/Silver, composite, gold, porcelain and zirconia.
 We do not use Mercury/Silver fillings in our office.

 Where can I get more information about Mercury Amalgam fillings?